 From my experience, the best way to store them is to wrap them in damp towels (cotton or paper) and store them in a plastic bag.
 They’ll last longer this way, and they will make your life easier when you cook with herbs.

-10 green sauce recipes to elevate your meals
+Green sauce recipes to elevate your meals

 I’ve created these recipes in the past years, since I started my health journey.
 They are my favorite way to add flavor and nutrition to my meals.
 They are so fresh and bright and make everything taste better.

 I love herbs and always have them around, ready to make some green concoctions and serve them with our meals.
 This time I had an impressive quantity of parsley and chives, so I decided to make a parsley chimichurri with chives to serve with our grass-fed steaks.
-This fresh, bright and flavorful green concoction goes perfectly with all kinds of meats but also with grilled or roasted vegetables.
+This fresh, flavorful and bright green concoction goes perfectly with all kinds of meats but also with grilled or roasted vegetables.

 Gremolata is the name of an Italian chunky mix of fresh parsley, lemon zest, and garlic.
 I started with the traditional Italian condiment formula and transformed it into a multi-purpose, delicious sauce: mint gremolata.
 Use it fresh.
 It will brighten up any meat, eggs, or roasted vegetables or use as a marinade or salad dressing.